mrakgr/The-Spiral-Language/readme.md

 Hence more than anywhere else, being able to reason about all aspects of code is of vital importance in a machine learning context.
 In fact, it is absolutely important everywhere.

 There is also one other point worth noting.
 All the operation in the old library have the `lazy` prefixed behind them.
 The reason for that is that they are compiled individually and the author found that NVRTC required around 0.5s to compile a single operation.
-With 20 operations that made for some massive compile times if all of them are compiled every time.
+With 20> operations in the library that made for some massive compile times if all of them are compiled every time.
 NVCC is not much better.
 It requires 0.7s to compile an empty file and about 2.1s for a 3k file, so compiling all the kernels in single batch is important for speed's sake.

 This is also something that would be impossible to do without the support of a language.
+The assembling of information is in fact the dictionary definition for the world 'compilation'.

 ### 7: Object Orientation